Digital Arts & User Design

-These classes are held at the Peekskill Extension Center, located at 27 N. Division Street in Peekskill.
+These classes are held at the Center for the Digital Arts, located at 27 N. Division Street in Peekskill.
 For more information or to register, call 914-606-7300.
 Software versions are subject to change.

-User Experience Design is a 48-hour, non-credit certificate that prepares you for working in interactive technologies and provides you with industry literacy through applied practice.
+User Experience Design prepares graduates for working in interactive technologies and provides them with industry literacy through applied practice.
 The program will offer a foundation in user experience strategies, design thinking, and interactive design.
 Students will acquire skills in Web Programming, Interactive Design, Mobile App Development, and UX/UI Design.
 Prerequisite: basic computer experience.

 Intro to Information Architecture

 The Information Architecture (IA), or organization, of a website or application is one of the most important areas of UX.
-It helps you understand how your users think about the content and functionality in a site, to create a usable site.
-This course will explain the fundamentals of information architecture and why it’s important.
-It will introduce the concepts of user research, hierarchies and structure, labeling, navigation and search.
-It will also discuss different types of deliverables and the IA process.
+It helps you understand how your users think about the content and functionality in a site, in order to create a usable site.
+This course explains the fundamentals of IA and why it’s important; it introduces the concepts of user research, hierarchies and structure, labeling, navigation, and search, and covers different types of deliverables and the IA process.

 User Experience / User Interaction

-This course will provide an overview and understanding of how website analysis works and how Google Analytics enables website managers to analyze traffic.
-Learn to analyze website visitor traffic, including analyzing traffic sources, top landing pages, top exit pages, number of visits, and bounce rates.
-You will gain the knowledge of how to enhance website copy, navigation and design to improve your successful website conversions and how to test different website versions to attract and retain visitors.
-Most important, you will gain an understanding of what Web 2.0 means and how engaging content and features are transitioning the web from a one-way experience to more of a two-way relationship.
+An overview and understanding of how website analysis works and how Google Analytics enables website managers to analyze traffic.
+Learn to assess visitor traffic, including sources, top landing pages, top exit pages, number of visits, and bounce rates.
+Get knowledge of how to enhance website copy, navigation, and design to improve your successful website conversions, and how to test different website versions to attract and retain visitors.
+Explore what Web 2.0 means and how engaging content and features are transitioning the web from a one-way experience to a two-way relationship.

-This course will focus on collaboration in the design thinking process.
-Students will work in groups to brainstorm an interactive experience and to determine the look and feel of an interactive product(s).
-Group brainstorming, design principles, elements and features lists, and brand identity will be the outcomes of this class.
+Focuses on collaboration in the design thinking process.
+Work in groups to brainstorm an interactive experience and determine the look and feel of an interactive product(s).
+Group brainstorming, design principles, elements and features lists, and brand identity will be the outcomes.
 Students will take away the essentials of the design process.